-Risks associated with early-term delivery highlightedJanuary 7th, 2014 in Health /
+Risks associated with early-term delivery highlightedJanuary 7, 2014 in Medicine & Health / Health

 (HealthDay)—Non-medically indicated early-term delivery is associated with increased neonatal morbidity and mortality, and interventions to reduce these deliveries are encouraged, according to a review published in the November issue of the Mayo Clinic Proceedings.